sgall17a/AS5600/README.md

 The device is  configured and read through I2C but can also be used in a standalone mode in which the angle is converted either to a voltage between 0 and 3.3V or to a PWM output.

+#PLEASE NOTE:  I re-tested this file and got gibberish.
+I think I made the buffer conversion litte-endian instead of big-endian ("<H" instead of ">H")
+I will get round to testing and fixing this.

 ## Overview.
 Notes:
     1. Relevant register names in brackets.